karen-wang/writing-samples/README.md

 **[Reflection Symmetry in the Game of Daisy](pi_in_the_sky.pdf)**

-An explanation of how to develop a winning strategy in a two-person game.
+An explanation of a winning strategy in a two-person game.
 Published in *Pi in the Sky* magazine, Issue 15.

 **[Spatial Skills Training in Introductory Computing](spatial_skills.pdf)**